WE ARE NOSOTROS

 Their most current popular program is The Masterclass Series, a series designed to prepare our members for the challenging entertainment industry and to encourage them to approach their careers as artist with a solid business perspective.

-“The Masterclass Series will serve as a wake-up call for actors,” explained Natalia Ochoa, current Nosotros Vice Chair Member and founder of the soon to be launched LatinX Database.
-“It will allow members to have a better understanding on how to book jobs and what they have to do to step up their careers.
+“The Masterclass Series will serve as a wake-up call for actors,” explained Natalia Ochoa, current Nosotros Vice Chair Member, “It will allow members to have a better understanding on how to book jobs and what they have to do to step up their careers.
 We’re breaking things down in simple terms and simultaneously opening doors.
 Sometimes that’s all that we need to get to the next level.”

 For Ochoa spearheading the programs committee for Nosotros is part of personal journey.